Maximizing the density of $K_t$'s in graphs of bounded degree and clique number: Computing and

 then $C$ is either the union of $K_3$ with isolated vertices or the union of $P_4$ with isolated vertices. \end{lemma}

 \begin{proof} First note that, exactly as in the proof of Lemma~\ref{lem:comp}, $C$ contains either a $K_3$ or two disjoint edges.
 Now we'll show that $\D(C)\le 2$.
 If $v$ is a vertex of degree at least $3$ then there is at most one vertex cover of size $3$ not containing $v$ since it must contain each of $v$'s neighbors.
-On the other hand $C\wo \set{v}$ has some edge (since there is no dominating vertex) so the number of vertex covers of size $3$ containing $v$ is at most $2r-3$: we have to augment $\set{v}$ with a vertex cover of size $2$ of $N\wo \set{v}$, of which there are at most $2r-3$.
-But for $r\ge 3$ we have
+On the other hand $C\wo \set{v}$ has some edge (since there is no dominating vertex) so the number of vertex covers of size $3$ containing $v$ is at most $2r-3$.
+To see this note that we have to augment $\set{v}$ with a vertex cover of size $2$ of $C\wo \set{v}$.
+Such covers must contain at least one vertex of the edge; there are $2r-3$ such sets.
+But for $r\ge 5$ we have

 contradicting our hypothesis on $c_3$.

 Now, in similar fashion, we'll show that $C$ can't contain $3P_2$, $P_3\cup P_2$, or $C_4$.
 In the first case we'd have at most $8$ vertex covers of size $3$, and, for $r\ge 5$,